jpbezerra/email-bot/README.md

 # About the Repository
 - This repository is for an email generator.
-This email generator is based on a dictionary, which the keys are the emails and the values it's the paths to files that will be sent.
+This email generator is based on a dictionary, which the keys are the emails and the values are the paths of files that will be sent.
 - Each email address will receive the wanted code (with a description on the email itself) and the code that the bot is using to send his code.

 # Files/Folders